Grindcom/readme_tutorial/README.md

 4. To use actual code tags surround with back ticks \`
 5. Ordered lists are represented by a number followed by a period (5\.).
 6. Un-ordered lists start with a \*, Note that if you want an un-ordered bullet list as a sub-set of an ordered number, you have to indent before the \*.

+## Convensions
+Markdown files - like this readme - should be named with .md